agoodshort/Windows-Decrypt-HARFile/README.md

 Simple PowerShell script to decrypt a HAR file and retrieve a SAML assertion from it.
 Best to be used with HAR file generated following these [steps](https://www.mathworks.com/matlabcentral/answers/506015).

+## End-of-Life June 2020
+This powershell script has reached its end of life.
+The concept has now been implemented in a MATLAB Web App.
+At this time, the repository has been archived, and is read-only.

 ## Getting Started

 Please read through the steps below before running the PowerShell script.